NBalciunas/AID-App/README.md

 ## Next steps

 - Automate bracelet connection on app launch.
-- Load maps from external files instead of hardcoded JSON.
 - Improve off-route detection logic and make reconnection to the route more reliable.
 - Improve the Python route graph generation script.
 - Add optional ESP32 bracelet screen and speaker support for status and guidance cues.